 I am aware that some people think of commercial beekeepers as a load of uncaring villains, but I do not judge them negatively at all.
 You may disagree, but I hope you’ll read this article to the end.

-With regard to my personal view, I would say that all beekeeping is, at the end of the day, a form of domestication of bees, and on a personal level, as I said before, I am most supportive of the natural beekeeping methods, with bees building their own comb, and keeping pharmaceuticals produced by the likes of Bayer, out of the hive.
+With regard to my personal view, I would say that all beekeeping is, at the end of the day, a form of domestication of bees, and on a personal level, I am most supportive of the natural beekeeping methods, with bees building their own comb, and keeping pharmaceuticals produced by the likes of Bayer, out of the hive.

-I will hold up my hand and say that years ago, I could be quite negatively judgemental about commercial beekeeping.
+I will hold up my hand and say that years ago, I could be quite negatively judgmental about commercial beekeeping.
 In more recent years, I dropped my judgement completely as my understanding grew.
 I hope any readers feeling the same way will read to the end of this page to fully understand why I changed my mind.

 Commercial beekeepers are people who provide a service that is part of a much bigger system of agriculture, retail, consumer demand, food industry etc which in turn interacts with government and legislators.

 Few people who live in an industrialized country, can operate outside the system entirely.
 If they have to go to the hospital, they are using the system.
 If they need the dentist, they are using the system.
+Why?
 Because hospitals and dentists rely on a plethora of suppliers and an infrastructure, in order to exist.
 That includes the commercial world of pharmaceutical supplies, from anaesthetics and disinfectant, to bandages and scalpels.
 In the same way, farming must rely on its infrastructure - including pollination services.

 And so in summary, I would say this: I have put out my personal preference for supporting the small scale beekeeper when possible, but I don’t think it’s helpful to demonize any beekeepers at all, whatever their practices, and that includes those who operate commercially.

 ALL RIGHTS RESERVED.